 Internships

-Award-winning Portland Magazine, established 1985, has over a 30-year history of year-round internships that have acted as a springboard for promising writers and graphic artists to work in larger markets.
+Award-winning Portland Magazine, established 1985, has a nearly 40 year history of year-round internships that have acted as a springboard for promising writers and graphic artists to work in larger markets.

 Praising Portland Magazine for “original regional coverage and literary merit,” the New York Public Library has purchased Portland Magazine’s entire backlist for its permanent collection.